ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: codeblock}

-1. Create a new subnet_reserved_ip resource or use a existing subnet_reserved_ip by referring to the subnet_reserved_ip data source.
+1. Create a subnet_reserved_ip resource or use an existing subnet_reserved_ip by referring to the subnet_reserved_ip data source.
 For more information, see the Terraform documentation on [ibm_is_subnet_reserved_ip](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_subnet_reserved_ip)

    ```terraform
    resource "ibm_is_subnet_reserved_ip" "example_reserved_ip" {